GNOME/gnome-software/doc/vendor-customisation.md

 curated high quality apps, which is displayed in the “Editor’s Choice” section of the overview page.

+Since GNOME 47, `gnome-app-list` is the recommended way to ship the additional appstream files.
+AppStream files shipped with GNOME Software should be used as an interim solution until `gnome-app-list` or your distribution provided app list package (<a href="#1-appstream-files-via-gnome-app-list-package">as explained above</a>) is available in your distribution.

-Pass `-Ddefault_featured_apps=false` when configuring GNOME Software to disable the default list of featured apps.
-Pass `-Dhardcoded_curated=false` to disable the default list of “Editor’s Choice” apps.
+Pass `-Ddefault_featured_apps=true` when configuring GNOME Software to enable the default list of featured apps.
+Pass `-Dhardcoded_curated=true` to enable the default list of “Editor’s Choice” apps.
+These options are enabled by default until GNOME 46, and disabled by default from GNOME 47 onwards to actively discourage their usage.

 Deployment Featured Apps
 ------------------------